rsaris/heroku-dyno-manager/README.md

 1. Install yarn [link](https://classic.yarnpkg.com/en/docs/install/)
 1. Install dependencies by running `yarn install` in the root directory

+### If running the macOS build
+1. Install Ruby and then install Cocoapods by running `gem install cocoapods`

 ## Running the application
 1. Run the app server by running `npx react-native start`
 1. Build the app by running `npx react-native run-android` (append `--variant release` to build this in production mode)